RedHatQE/rhui3-automation/tests/README.md

 The main and Atomic certificates must not be expired.
 Expiration is first checked for the "empty", "incompatible", and "partially invalid" certificates, and the tests that use them are skipped if the given certificate has already expired.

+If you're working on changes to rhui3-automation that aren't in the master branch and you'd like to apply them before installing rhui3-automation and running tests, you can supply a patch file with the changes.

 Lastly, in order for several test to be able to run, you need a file with valid Red Hat CCSP credentials and Quay.io credentials.
 The file must look like this:

 ```